This months news:

 Step Up to Social Work

 Devon County Council’s Children’s Academy has supported six places in the most recent cohort, and these students have now completed their training successfully.
-They are now holders of a Post-Graduate Diploma in Social Work and are about to commence their ASYE program.
+They are now holders of a Post-Graduate Diploma in Social Work and are have started their ASYE program.
 We are very proud of this group who have survived exams, deadlines, essays and gruelling assessment whilst excelling in their 14 month course.
 They have had varied placement experiences including Permanence and Transition, Initial Response, Fostering and Disabled Children’s teams.
 They had a celebration day at Exeter Racecourse on the 7th March and we in the Academy say WELL DONE.

-Social Work Practice Education
+Social Work Practice Education Pathway;

 The Introduction to Practice Learning (IPL) is aimed at Social Workers interested in supporting students as a Placement Supervisor.
-The next group of students wont start until November 2019 so we will be running this 2 day course again at the end of the summer.
+The next group of students won’t start until November 2019 so we will be running this 2 day course again at the end of the summer.
 The IPL workshops form the first level of the new Practice Education Pathway.
 If you are interested please discuss with your manager and then apply with their support here;

 For further details of supporting students follow this link Practice Education Pathway.

 Practice Educator program; Our 11 experienced Social Workers who started the Graduate Certificate in Practice Education (GCPE) have now completed their training and submitted essays.
 They are waiting on the result of Module one.
-Sime have already started working with their student and others are about to do so.
+Some have already started working with their student and others are about to do so.
 Good Luck to you all.

 Children’s Social Work BAME group;